SVL: Empowering Spiking Neural Networks for Efficient 3D Open-World Understanding: Introduction

 In this paper, we introduce a universal \textbf{S}pike-based \textbf{V}ision-\textbf{L}anguage pretraining framework (SVL) that enhances SNNs' capability for open-world multimodal 3D understanding while maintaining efficient spike-driven inference.
-As shown in Fig.~\ref{svl-main}, our framework incorporates two key innovations: (i) Multi-scale Triple Alignment (MTA), which enables label-free triplet representation learning for capturing geometric properties of 3D data, and (ii) Re-parameterizable Vision-language Integration (Rep-VLI), which facilitates efficient deployment by addressing the computational overhead of text-driven inference.
-Moreover, our framework uses CLIP for its strong generalization.
-During pre-training, we freeze CLIP and train the 3D encoder by aligning 3D features with CLIP's textual and visual features via contrastive learning.
-The pre-trained 3D model can then be fine-tuned for downstream tasks.
-To demonstrate SVL's efficacy, we rigorously evaluated our models on a wide range of 3D tasks, including open-world understanding and downstream applications.
-We also highlight SVL's versatility through its potential in generative tasks like 3D object captioning and open-world question answering, showcasing its broad applicability in 3D vision domains.
-Our main contribution can be summarized as: \begin{itemize} \item We introduce SVL, a universal spike-based vision-language pretraining framework that enables SNNs to understand open-world multimodal 3D information while maintaining efficient spike-driven inference.

-\item We propose two key technical innovations: (i) Multi-scale Triple Alignment (MTA), a label-free triplet learning mechanism for capturing geometric properties of 3D data across different scales, and (ii) Re-parameterizable Vision-language Integration (Rep-VLI), which achieves lightweight inference by reducing the computational overhead of text encoder.

-\item Extensive experiments on multiple benchmarks demonstrate the effectiveness of SVL, achieving state-of-the-art (SOTA) performance in both 3D open-world understanding and downstream tasks, as well as generative applications such as 3D object captioning and open-world question answering. \end{itemize}
+As shown in Fig.~\ref{svl-main}, SVL incorporates two key innovations: (i) {Multi-scale Triple Alignment} (MTA), which enables label-free triplet representation learning to capture the geometric properties of 3D data, and (ii) {Re-parameterizable Vision–Language Integration} (Rep–VLI), which converts offline text embeddings into lightweight weights for text–encoder–free deployment.
+We leverage CLIP for its strong generalization: during pretraining, CLIP is frozen and a spike-driven 3D encoder is aligned to CLIP’s image/text spaces via contrastive learning; the pre-trained 3D model is then fine-tuned for downstream tasks.
+In addition to SVL , we present the first fully spike–driven point Transformer, {Spike-driven PointFormer}, whose 3D spike–driven self–attention (3D-SDSA) reduces interactions to sparse additions, enabling faster, more efficient training that supports large–scale pretraining and generalizes broadly across 3D tasks.
+Our main contribution can be summarized as: \begin{itemize} \item We propose two key innovations about SVL: (i) Multi-scale Triple Alignment (MTA), a label-free triplet learning mechanism for capturing geometric properties of 3D data across different scales, and (ii) Re-parameterizable Vision-language Integration (Rep-VLI), which achieves lightweight inference by reducing the computational overhead of text encoder. \item We present the {first fully spike–driven} point Transformer.
+Its 3D spike–driven self–attention (3D-SDSA) reduces interactions to sparse additions, enabling {faster, more efficient training} that {supports large–scale pretraining} and {generalizes broadly across 3D tasks}. \item Extensive experiments on multiple benchmarks demonstrate the effectiveness of SVL, achieving state-of-the-art (SOTA) performance in both 3D open-world understanding and downstream tasks, as well as generative applications such as 3D object captioning and open-world question answering. \end{itemize}